niMgnoeSeeL/struct-disc-prob/Experiment-Reproduction.md

 Follow the instructions in the AFL++ documentation to build and run the target program with AFL++.
 Then, the regular fuzzing process will be conducted, and the fuzzing information will be recorded in the `records.csv` file in the AFL++ output directory.

+> In folder `resource-modi-aflpp`, we seperately provide the resources used to modify AFL++: `custom_post_run.c`, `set.h`, and `set.c`.
+Those files are not needed to run the modified AFL++ with FuzzBench, as they are already included in the modified AFL++ repository.
+However, they are provided for reference and can be used to understand how the fuzzing information is recorded.

 ## Integrating Modified AFL++ with FuzzBench

 To conduct the experiments on FuzzBench, we need to integrate the modified AFL++ with FuzzBench.
 Below are the instructions to integrate the modified AFL++ with FuzzBench: